Robot Control

 print("✓ MoveL program execution complete")

-MoveC (Circular Cartesian Motion)
+MoveC (circular Cartesian motion)

 Demonstrates how to create and execute a motion program using MoveC commands to move the robot in a circular path in Cartesian space.